yewshanooi-tech/csv-to-csv/README.md

 # CSV to XLSX

-This project is a Python Flask-based website where users can upload .csv files from Shopify to clean and map relevant columns to a .xlsx file.
+This project is a Python Flask-based website where users can upload .csv files from Shopify to clean and map relevant columns to a .xlsx template file.

 ## Setup
 1. Create a virtual environment using `python -m venv .venv`.